KipoDipo/KipoDipo/README.md

-- 👋 Hi, I’m @KipoDipo
+- 👋 Hi, I’m Kiril
 - 👀 I’m interested in all kinds of things, mainly graphics programming and video/photo editing
-- 🎓 I’m currently learning Information Systems @ Sofia University
+- 🎓 I’m currently majoring in Information Systems @ Sofia University
-- 🌱 My personal projects are (usually) written in C++, C# w/ SFML.net
+- 🌱 My personal projects are (usually) written in C++, C# w/ SFML.net and Python

 <!---
 KipoDipo/KipoDipo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.